 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.”John 4: 1-42

-Jesus started the conversation by asking for a drink for two reasons.
-First, as it says, he was thirsty.
-But he (being a sage) also knew that she was thirsty in an entirely different way.
+Jesus asked for a drink for two reasons.
+First, he was thirsty.
+But he (being a sage) knew that she was also thirsty in an entirely different way.
 She was thirsty for satisfaction in her life.
 She thought she could satisfy this thirst by having illicit relations with men.
-So she had had several husbands and even as she was speaking to Jesus she was living with a man who was not her husband.
+So she had had several husbands and even as she was speaking to Jesus she lived with a man who was not her husband.
 Her neighbours viewed her as immoral.
-This is probably why she had gone alone to get water at noon since the other women in the village did not want her along when they went to the well in the cool of the morning.
+This is probably why she had gone alone to get water at noon since the other village women did not want her along when they went to the well in the cool of the morning.
 This woman had had many men, and it alienated her from other women in the village.

 Jesus used the theme of thirst so she could realize that the root of her sin was a deep thirst in her life – a thirst that had to be quenched.
 He was also declaring to her (and us) that only he could ultimately quench our inner thirst which so easily leads us into sin.